 A rhinoceros has a bigger bladder than a dog, and generates urine by the bucketful.
 So which animal spends more time peeing?
-Scientists from Georgia Tech figured that, in general, larger animals would pee for longer.
+In 2014, scientists from Georgia Tech endeavored to figure that out and determined that, in general, larger animals would pee for longer.
 To test their hypothesis, they set up high-speed cameras to record Zoo Atlanta animals as they “did their business,” and supplemented that footage with videos from YouTube.
-Altogether, they analyzed the urination of 32 different animals ranging in size from mice to jaguars, gorillas, and elephants.
+Altogether, they analyzed the urination of 32 different animals, from mice to jaguars to gorillas to elephants.

-Surprisingly, it turned out that mammals which weigh more than 6 pounds urinate for roughly the same length of time, regardless of their size.
-That is, they pee for 21 seconds on average, give or take 13 seconds.
-“This invariance is noteworthy,” the scientists write in the study, which was published in Proceedings of the National Academy of Science, “considering that an elephant’s bladder, at 18 liters, is nearly 3600 times larger in volume than a cat’s bladder at five milliliters.”
+Surprisingly, it turned out that mammals that weigh more than 6 pounds urinate for roughly the same length of time, regardless of their size.
+Specifically, they pee for an average of 21 seconds—give or take 13 seconds.
+“This invariance is noteworthy," the scientists wrote in the journal Proceedings of the National Academy of Sciences, "considering that an elephant’s bladder, at 18 liters, is nearly 3600 times larger in volume than a cat’s bladder at 5 milliliters.”

 The reason that an elephant can release the equivalent of nine large soda bottles worth of urine in the same amount of time that it takes a cat to lose a spoonful of urine boils down to flow rates.
 An elephant pees faster than a cat because its urethra—the tube that delivers urine from the bladder and out of the body—is wider.
 The elephant’s urethra is also longer, allowing the force of gravity to act more strongly on fluid flowing through it.